PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 Example of usage::

     _paq.push(["setTimingDataSamplingOnPageLoad", 0]); // disables timing data collection
+    _paq.push(["setTimingDataSamplingOnPageLoad", 5]); // this is the default setting, uses 5% data sampling
     _paq.push(["setTimingDataSamplingOnPageLoad", 30]); // enables 30% data sampling (only around 30% of all tracked actions will collect timing data if possible)
     _paq.push(["setTimingDataSamplingOnPageLoad", 100]); // enables 100% data sampling (which means that all tracked actions will collect timing data if possible)

-IMPORTANT: by default this feature is disabled and no timing data is collected at any chance
+IMPORTANT: in order for this setting to make effect `setTimingDataSamplingOnPageLoad()` should be used before the `trackPageView()` function

-IMPORTANT: if enabled, timing data is collected only when page view lasted longer than the time it takse the page to load no partial information is stored, all metrics or nothing
+IMPORTANT: if enabled, timing data is collected only when page view lasted longer than the time it takes the page to load no partial information is stored, all metrics or nothing